-A Basic Guide To WordPress Content Formatting For Beginners
+A Simple Guide To Content Formatting For Beginners

-WordPress comes with an easy-to-use semi-WYSIWYG (What You See Is What You Get) editor that lets you easily add and format text, create and edit hyperlinks, add images and media to your posts and pages, and more, just by clicking a few buttons …
+WordPress comes with an intuitive semi-WYSIWYG (What You See Is What You Get) content editor that enables you to easily format text, create and edit hyperlinks, add images and media to posts and pages, and so much more, just by clicking a few buttons …

-If you have used a text editor like MS Word, then the WordPress visual content editing interface will probably seem familiar to you …
+If you have used a text editor like MS Word, then the WordPress visual editor interface will probably feel familiar to you …

 (WordPress Visual Editor Menu Buttons)

-Here is a brief description of each of the visual editor menu items shown in the screenshot above:
+Here is a brief description of each of the menu toolbar buttons shown in the screenshot above:

-1. Post Title Area – Here’s where you enter your post or page title.
+1. Post Title Area – Here’s where you type in the title of your post/page.

-2. Permalink – Clicking on the Edit button changes your post/page permalink.
-This is useful if you would like to optimize the post URL.
+2. Permalink – Click on the Edit button to change the permalink text of your post/page.
+This is useful if you would like to change your post or page URL.

-3. Media Manager – Click this button to upload, manage and insert pictures, videos, audio, etc. into your post or page from your own computer, an external storage location, or from your website’s media library.
+3. Add Media – Click this button to upload, manage and insert media into your post or page from your own hard drive, an external storage location, or from your site’s media library.

-4. Visual Tab – Clicking this tab lets you access the WYSIWYG (What You See Is What You Get) visual content editor.
+4. Visual Tab – Click this tab to access the WYSIWYG (What You See Is What You Get) editor.

-5. Text (HTML) Editor Tab – The Text tab allows you to enter HTML along with your post text.
-When entering content in the text tab, line breaks get converted to paragraphs automatically …
+5. Text (HTML) Editor Tab – Clicking this tab lets you access the HTML code behind your content.
+When adding content to the text tab, line breaks will be converted to paragraphs automatically …

-7. Italics – Highlight the words your want to add italicized formatting to and click this button.
+6. Bold – Highlight the words your want to add bold formatting to and click this button.

 8. Strikethrough – Formats highlighted text with

-9. Unordered list – This button changes your text block into an unordered list, e.g.:
+9. Unordered list – This button turns your text block into an unordered list, e.g.:

 - List item 1